aws-samples/sample-aws-advanced-jdbc-wrapper-demo/README.md

 ## <a id="contributors"></a>👥 Contributors

-- **Ramesh Eega** - Enhanced documentation, improved setup scripts, and added comprehensive IAM policies for secure CDK deployment
+- **Ramesh Eega** - Author of this AWS Advanced JDBC Driver demo application

 ## <a id="license"></a>📄 License